SAP/project-kb/prospector/evaluation/README.md

 The evaluation code expects data input in the form of CSV files with the following columns: `(CSV: ID;URL;VERSIONS;FLAG;COMMITS;COMMENTS)`.

 First, if you have your input data saved somewhere else than `/evaluation/data/input/`, please change the `input_data_path` accordingly.
-Do not put the datafile into `input/`, but rather in its own folder with a descriptive name, such as `steady-dataset/`.
+Give your dataset a descriptive name, such as `steady-dataset.csv`.
 You can specify which dataset you would want to use when running the CL command for evaluation [(List of Command Line Options)](#command-line-options).